makyfj/GaraTodoList/README.md

-# GaraTodoList
+# ShowerThoughts

-- Todo list app
+- App based on the popular subreddit Shower Thoughs